comet-ml/ez-mcp-toolbox/README.md

 ez-mcp-chatbot --opik disabled

 # Use custom system prompt
-ez-mcp-chatbot --system-prompt "You are a helpful coding assistant"
+ez-mcp-chatbot --prompt "You are a helpful coding assistant"

 # Combine options
-ez-mcp-chatbot --system-prompt "You are a data analysis expert" --opik local --debug
+ez-mcp-chatbot --prompt "You are a data analysis expert" --opik local --debug

 # Use custom tools file
 ez-mcp-chatbot --tools-file "my_tools.py"